 The Member Institutes of CMSM have publicly recognized the need for "more accountability and transparency in how we . . . handle . . . supervision of our Members charged with abuse."
-Annual consideration by the review board of Safety Plans is a critical function of the Board, as it demonstrates transparency with regard to how the Institute is managing the risk of its Members who have sexually abused minors.
+Annual consideration by the review board of Safety Plans is a critical function, as it demonstrates transparency with regard to how the Institute is managing the risk of its Members who have sexually abused minors.
 Reviewing all existing Safety Plans at least annually also creates a venue for considering the appropriateness of current risk management strategies and the overall effectiveness of each Safety Plan.

-- R1.
+- R2.
 The Institute has written protocols for regular documentation of compliance with Safety Plans, which include: - a.
 Frequency of meeting between the supervisor and Member; - b.
 Frequency of meeting between the Major Superior and the supervisor; and - c.
-A summary of the Member's current strengths and challenges under the Safety Plan. - R2.
-The Institute ensures the Major Superior or his delegate evaluates and documents compliance with Safety Plans at least annually. - R3.
-The Institute ensures the review board reviews each new Safety Plan within 30 days of the Safety Plan's development. - R4.
-The Institute ensures the review board reviews each existing Safety Plan at least annually.
+A summary of the Member's current strengths and challenges under the Safety Plan. - R3.
+The Institute ensures the Major Superior or his delegate evaluates and documents compliance with Safety Plans at least annually. - R4.
+The Institute ensures the review board reviews each new Safety Plan within 30 days of the Safety Plan's development. - a.
+The Member's overall response to the Safety Plan; - b.
+Information about any violations of the Safety Plan; and - c.
+Information about any other boundary violations or misconduct. - R5.
+The Institute ensures the review board documents any recommendations offered to the Major Superior. - R6.
+The Institute ensures if a Member who is currently on a Safety Plan experiences any significant change in behavior or health status, needs a change in residence, or receives a new allegation, his Safety Plan is reviewed as soon as possible by the Major Superior and any adjustments made to the Safety Plan for managing risk are communicated to the supervisor and review board immediately.